maflcko/b-c-gui-translations-review/reviews/zu.md

         <translation>%1Ingakatholakali ngokuphepha okwamanje.</translation>

 YES
 The translation is problematic.
-The original English text means that "%1 has not yet exited safely", but the Zulu translation "%1Ingakatholakali ngokuphepha okwamanje." translates more like "%1 is not yet available safely at the moment," which changes the meaning.
-Also, there is a missing space after %1.
+It omits the equivalent of "didn't yet exit" (i.e., that the process has not yet exited safely), and has a formatting error by running "%1" directly into the next word with no space.
+It also does not convey the temporal aspect ("yet") and the concept of exiting.

 Correct translation:
 %1 ayikaphumi ngokuphepha okwamanje.
 ```
 </details>

+Number of issues: 2.